The Graduate Record Examination is required of all applicants.

 If your GPA is above 3.0, you may take up to two TCOM courses as an elective for your degree.

 Programs, on a number of factors, such as the Grade Point Average earned within their MS in Telecommunications degree program and the alignment of the MS in Telecommunications courses with the courses proposed to be taken within the higher degree.
 A GPA of at least 3.5 in the MS in Telecommunications program should enable a student to move on to a Ph.
 D.

 M.S. in Telecommunications New Jersey Institute of Technology

 Candidates must complete a minimum of 30 credits: 12 in core courses and 18 in elective courses in an area of specialization with a minimum overall GPA of 3.0.
 In addition, a minimum average 3.0 GPA is required in the five core courses.

 Official GRE scores must be sent directly to Graduate Division Student Services.

 Admissions and Financial Aid in the Telecommunications Department

-Applicant will begin their freshman year as a pre-TCOM student, and applicant will need to pass five introductory courses with an overall GPA of at least 2.5 on a 4.0 scale.
+If you want to major in telecommunications at Ball State University, you’ll need to visit the Office of Admissions and be accepted to Ball State.
+You will begin your freshman year as a pre-TCOM student, and you will need to pass five introductory courses with an overall GPA of at least 2.5 on a 4.0 scale.

 Harvard UniversityRanked 2 in Best National University.